 https://www.dropbox.com/s/2fxpxqaaegomg2i/Electronics_System_Block_2022-8-3_0U.pdf?dl=0

 My favorite thing to work on, for better or worse, is with the development of custom instruments.
 I typically use a combination of circuit board designs and connectorized RF and/or optical components and integrate into a standalone EMI chassis.
 And more often than not, I end up doing the mechanical design and assembly which can often be an integral part of the units thermal and electrical performance.
-My aim is for clean and simple designs that are both functional and aesthetically satisfying to myself and the final end user.
+My aim is for clean and simple designs that are both functional and aesthetically satisfying to myself and the final end user (yes in that order).
 I don't consider myself an artist but this is one of my few creative outlets that I spend a lot time thinking through carefully with an eye toward craftsmanship.
 You can find out more about the instrument designs that I have been involved with by visiting the Projects at the top of this page.

 http://www.asiaa.sinica.edu.tw/gallery/show.php?i=d26da3f5e0870bf0e0d94e5ddec8598c